 Both Salter and Phelps also agree that meet day is not the time to try new foods.
 Nothing you eat is worth potentially affecting your performance on the platform.

-4. Water and Sodium Intake
+3. Don't Forget About Water and Sodium

 Not sure if you're hydrated enough?
 Track your water intake for a few weeks.
 You may be drinking less than you think!

-"Keeping your personal macro profile in mind, center your carbs around your workouts: 20-30 percent of your daily carbs before for glycogen stores and sustained energy throughout, and 25-35 percent of them after to replenish them," Phelps advises.
+"Keeping your personal macro profile in mind, center your carbs around your workouts: 20-30 percent of your daily carbs before for glycogen stores and sustained energy throughout, and 25-35 percent of them after your workout to replenish them," Phelps advises.

-Bottom Line: Eat Like an Athlete
+Eat Like an Athlete

-"There is no magic formula required for powerlifters that makes their nutrition drastically different," he explains.
-"If they view themselves as an athlete, they should invest in their nutrition and nutrition knowledge to optimize performance in recovery.
-Find the right resources to set up a plan, and then prioritize having enough fuel before, during, and after workouts."
+While all this information is vital for powerlifters, it can be applied to almost any strength athlete or lifter.
+"If you view yourself as an athlete, invest in your nutrition knowledge and learn the foundational ideas of fitness nutrition," Salter says.
+"Find the right resources to set up a plan, and then prioritize having enough fuel before, during, and after workouts."